Injection Attacks

 - Use parameterized queries and prepared statements.

-- Regularly audit and review LDAP queries and access controls.
+- Regularly audit LDAP queries and access controls.

 Command Injections

-- Injecting commands into a system shell or process.
+- Attackers inject commands into system shells or processes

 Mitigations: